Travis Kelce Player Prop Bets for NFL Week 13 | Kansas City vs. Denver 12/5/2021

 - Kelce is averaging 90.4 receiving yards per game in 10 career matchups against the Broncos, 16.9 more than his receiving yards prop bet over/under for Sunday's game (73.5).

-- Kelce has caught a touchdown pass against the Broncos five times, but did not have multiple TDs in any of those games.
+- Kelce, in 10 matchups, had a touchdown catch five times.
+But he did not have multiple TDs in any of those games.

 - Note: Kelce's stats vs. Broncos date back to 2016.